xmos/sw_usb_audio/doc/sw_mixer.rst

 Host Control
 ~~~~~~~~~~~~

-The mixer can be controlled from a host PC.
-XMOS provides a simple command line based sample
+The mixer can be controlled from a host PC by sending requests to Endpoint 0.
+XMOS provides a simple
-application demonstrating how the mixer can be controlled.
-For details, consult the
+command line based sample application demonstrating how the mixer can be controlled.

-README in the host_usb_mixer_control directory.
+For details, consult the README in the host_usb_mixer_control directory.

 The main requirements of this control are to